pyxem/kikuchipy/README.md

   the `doc/user_guide` directory.
 We hope you find them useful!
 - **License**: kikuchipy is released under the GPLv3+ license.
 - **Cite**: If you find this project useful, please cite the DOI above.
-- **Changelog**: The library is in an alpha stage, so there will be breaking changes with each release.
-Please see
-  [the changelog](https://kikuchipy.org/en/latest/changelog.html) for all developments.
+- **Changelog**: The library is in continuous development (alpha stage), so there will some be breaking changes with each release.
+Please see [the changelog](https://kikuchipy.org/en/latest/changelog.html) for all developments.

 ## Contributors ✨